SaumilP/design-patterns/README.md

 Issues
 ======
-Please feel free to contact me if you find any issues around the examples & relative object design.
+Please feel free to contact me if you find any issues around the examples or relative object design.